ComputeCanada/visualizeThis/_posts/2019-07-15-competition-details.markdown

 directly on Vimeo.)</sup>

-Here is a more detailed look at the separation of the laminar boundary layer from the airfoil surface and its transition to turbulence (this rendering took 17 minutes on 64 cores on Cedar):
+Here is a more detailed look at the separation of the laminar boundary layer from the airfoil surface and its transition to turbulence (this rendering took 17 minutes on 64 CPU cores on Cedar):

 <div class="flex-video">
 	<iframe width="650" height="350" src="https://player.vimeo.com/video/354038712" frameborder="0"